crsf-wg/crsf/draft-crsf-protocol.md

 ### Between peripherals and control handset

-At the handset side, ORCP can be used to communcicate between the handset and various peripherals (sensors, actors) to exchange control information, status data and binary data (e.g. firmware updates).
+At the handset side, CRSF can be used to communcicate between the handset and various peripherals (sensors, actors) to exchange control information, status data and binary data (e.g. firmware updates).

 ## Definitions

-Throughout this document the term "Autopilot" is used to denote the logic engine used to stabilize and controler the movement of an R/C craft, irrespective of the craft type (in aerial models, the Autopilot is more often called a Flight Controller.
+Throughout this document the term "Autopilot" is used to denote the logic engine used to stabilize and control the movement of an R/C craft, irrespective of the craft type (in aerial models, the Autopilot is more often called a Flight Controller.
 This document avoids the usage of a term Flight Controller to explicitly keep the craft type